yemifatodu/Sale_Data_MeriSkill_internship_project/README.md

 ## **Project Objective**

-The main goal of this project is to conduct a comprehensive analysis of sales data for the year 2019.
-The objective is to identify key trends, performance metrics, and insights that can inform strategic decision-making for future sales strategies, marketing efforts, and resource allocation.
-This project is part of the Meri Skill Internship and is stored in this GitHub repository to showcase the findings and analysis.
+The primary purpose of this project is to perform a sales analysis of the year 2019 based on the collected information.
+The goal is to determine the main factors, outcomes and factors that would be beneficial for the subsequent sales strategies, marketing activities, and organizational resource management.
+This is a project under the Meri Skill Internship and the findings reflecting in this project are stored in this GitHub repository.

 ## **Project Context**

 - **Dataset Origin:** The dataset used for this project was provided by Meri Skill as part of the Meri Skill Internship program.
-It serves as the foundation for analyzing sales performance in 2019.
+Sales performance analysis for 2019 is premised on it.

 - **Data Size:** The dataset contains detailed records of sales transactions for the year 2019, including information on sales amounts, quantities, timestamps, product categories, and geographic locations.
-This allows for a thorough analysis of sales trends and performance metrics.
+They make it possible to study the daily sales and performance characteristics.
-- The CSV file contains 185,950 rows and 11 columns.
+It is a dataset with rows of 185,950 and having 11 columns.
 Here’s a summary of the data:

 Column Descriptions:
 Unnamed: 0: Index column, likely automatically generated.